HexabitzGit/DOT-NET-COMS-LIB/README.md

 The **Message** Class is the base class to create and the right message with its CRC but the **HexInterface** class can be modified according to the platform you are willing to use with Hexabitz modules, here is an example of using and implementing the library using C# language.

-First to create instance of the HexInterface and give it a string represent the COM number using your way.
+First, create instance of the HexInterface and give it a string representing the COM port number your are using.

 `HexaInterface HexInter = new HexaInterface("5");`